suncoast-devs/handbook/curriculum/back-end/full-stack-ii/assignments/safari-online.md

 ### .NET

-Here are the interesting commands you will need for tonights assignment
+Here are the interesting commands you will need for tonight's assignment

 - To add Entity Framework to your project: